Does Leasehold Interest Qualify For 1031 Exchange?

-In a standard 1031 tax deferred exchange, a basic requirement involves the sale and purchase of “like-kind” properties – a property held for investment is considered like-kind with another property held for investment, to put it simply.
+In a standard 1031 tax-deferred exchange, a basic requirement involves the sale and purchase of “like-kind” properties – a property held for investment are considered like-kind with another property held for investment, to put it simply.
 The most common form of ownership is fee simple interest.
 There are other forms of ownership that can be used in an exchange, however.
 One such other option is called a leasehold interest, which refers to a temporary right to occupy land or property.
 Let’s look at some of the different leasehold interest situations that can be used in an exchange.

 IRS regulations state that the 30-year mark is a significant one for leasehold interests – namely, a leasehold interest of 30 years or longer is like-kind with fee-simple real estate, while leasehold interests under 30 years are not.
 That said, sub-30-year leasehold investments may still be like-kind with other short-term leasehold interests, and the IRS has allowed this in many cases.

 While this will indeed be approved at times, the IRS has not given specific guidelines on how this process works or how similar leasehold interests have to be to qualify as like-kind.
 Approvals may vary based on year numbers and other details.

 Long-Term Leasehold Interests

 For lease terms of at least 30 years, the options tend to open up.
 As it turns out, these requirements are even more liberal than they appear upfront: IRS rulings have shown that option renewal periods will be included in determining leasehold interest length.
 So if you only have a 15-year initial term, but you also hold three five-year renewal options, the lease will be viewed as a 30-year lease in regards to a 1031 exchange.